-Universitas 21 (U21) is the leading global network of research intensive universities.
-The University of Birmingham is not only proud to be a member of such a group, but also to be a founding member.
+Universitas 21 (U21) is the leading global network of research-intensive universities.
+We are not only proud to be a member of such a group, but also to be a founding member.

-The U21 network facilitates collaboration and co-operation between member universities on a scale that none of them would be able to achieve through operating independently or through traditional bilateral alliances.
-We have taken a leading role in the network throughout the 14 years of its existence and have steadily increased our involvement for the benefit of our staff and students, encouraging increasing numbers of students to spend some time studying at U21 partner institutions, and enabling staff to increase their international perspective through involvement in U21 strategy meetings and events.
+The U21 network facilitates collaboration and co-operation between member universities.
+We have taken a leading role in the network since its inception and have steadily increased our involvement for the benefit of our staff and students, encouraging increasing numbers of students to spend some time studying at U21 partner institutions, and enabling staff to increase their international perspective through involvement in U21 strategy meetings and events.

 U21 nurtures collaborative initiatives and has established a number of international academic groups that support this.
-The University has engaged with many of these including the Health Sciences Group, the Deans and Directors of Graduate Studies, Heads of Administration, International Operations, Marketing, Museums, Teaching and Learning, Deans of Education, Deans of Engineering, Information Services, Heads of Geography and Student Mobility.
-These groups offer staff the opportunity to network amongst peers and to share best practise through conferences, workshops and projects.
+The University has engaged with many of these, offering staff the opportunity to network among peers and to share best practice through conferences, workshops and projects.

 Opportunities for University of Birmingham staff and students